Real-root isolation: Bisection method

 The method requires an algorithm for testing whether an interval has zero, one, or possibly several roots, and for warranting termination, this testing algorithm must exclude the possibility of getting infinitely many times the output "possibility of several roots".
 Sturm's theorem and Vincent's auxiliary theorem provide such convenient tests.
 As the use Descartes' rule of signs and Vincent's auxiliary theorem is much more computationally efficient than the use of Sturm's theorem, only the former is described in this section.

 The bisection method based on Descartes' rules of signs and Vincent's auxiliary theorem has been introduced in 1976 by Akritas and Collins under the name of Modified Uspensky algorithm, and has been referred to as the Uspensky algorithm, the Vincent–Akritas–Collins algorithm, or Descartes method, although Descartes, Vincent and Uspensky never described it.

 The method works as follows.
 For searching the roots in some interval, one changes first the variable for mapping the interval onto [0, 1] giving a new polynomial q(x).
 For searching the roots of q in [0, 1], one maps the interval [0, 1] onto [0, +∞]) by the change of variable $x\to\frac{1}{x+1},$ giving a polynomial r(x).
 Descartes' rule of signs applied to the polynomial r gives indications on the number of real roots of q in the interval [0, 1], and thus on the number of roots of the initial polynomial in the interval that has been mapped on [0, 1].
 If there is no sign variation in the sequence of the coefficients of r, then there is no real root in the considered intervals.
 If there is one sign variation, then one has an isolation interval.
 Otherwise, one splits the interval [0, 1] into [0, 1/2] and [1/2, 1], one maps them onto [0, 1] by the changes of variable x = y/2 and x = (y + 1)/2.
-Vincent's auxiliary theorem insures the termination of this procedure.
+Vincent's auxiliary theorem ensures the termination of this procedure.

 Except for the initialization, all these changes of variable consists of the composition of at most two very simple changes of variable which are the scalings by two x → x/2, the translation x → x + 1, and the inversion x → 1/x, the latter consisting simply of reverting the order of the coefficients of the polynomial.
-As most of the computing time is devoted to changes of variable, the method consisting of mapping every interval to [0, 1] is fundamental for insuring a good efficiency.
+As most of the computing time is devoted to changes of variable, the method consisting of mapping every interval to [0, 1] is fundamental for ensuring a good efficiency.